Join

 Life in the Laboratory

-Master's course students are expected to introduce a paper and present their research progress about once every two months.
+Master's course students are expected to present their research progress once a month.
+We hold a general seminar on the second Thursday of every month.
 We do not assign anything to PhD course students.
 The students are expected to come to the school to listen to other students' presentations but are otherwise free to make their own schedule, whether that be coming to the laboratory for only a second, or staying at the laboratory all the time.
 We are always available for consultation for research.

 What Will be Taught?